SteveDunn/Vogen/README.md

 (SuppliedId.From(42) == VendorId.From(42)) // compilation error
 ```

-But sometimes, we need to denote that a Value Object isn't valid or has not been set.
+But sometimes, we need to denote that a value object isn't valid or has not been set.
 We don't want anyone _outside_ of the object doing this as it could be used accidentally.
 It's common to have `Unspecified` instances, e.g.

 ```csharp
 public class Person {